 My background is a mix of vegetation ecology (BSc.degree), GIS & remote sensing (MSc. degree) and terrestrial biosphere modelling.
 Before joining the institute, I gained experience with ecophysiology and modelling the terrestrial carbon & water cycle by working with a global dynamic vegetation model (LPJ-GUESS) at Wageningen University for several years.

-Within the TBM research group, a new general terrestrial biosphere model is developed.
-The QUINCY model (Thum et al., 2019) addresses the multiway interactions of carbon, nitrogen, phosphorus and water cycles on a global scale.
-My PhD project focusses on interactions between the water cycle and soil organic matter dynamics.
+Within the TBM research group, the QUINCY model (Thum et al., 2019) was developed.
+QUINCY is a new general terrestrial biosphere model which addresses the multiway interactions of carbon, nitrogen, phosphorus and water cycles on a global scale.
+Its brand new soil model (JSM, Yu et al., 2020) is a vertically explicit, mechanistic microbial decomposition model.
+My PhD project focusses on modelling the interactions between the water cycle and soil organic matter decomposition.
 Within the framework of the MOCABORS project, a large part of my work will be aimed at modelling moisture dynamics and carbon sequestration in boreal soils.

 Vermeulen, M.H., Kruijt, B.J., Hickler, T., Kabat, P., 2015.
 Modelling short-term variability in carbon and water exchange in a temperate Scots pine forest.
 Earth System Dynamics 6, 485-503, doi:10.5194/esd-6-485-2015.